 Attracting over 30,000 people over three weeks, the exhibition flabbergasted, unsettled and bewildered all in its wake.
 Works on the walls were from artists unknown, but now read as a who’s who of Surrealist art: Ernst, Magritte, Miró, Picasso, Breton, Tanguy and Dalí.
 As Perry was brandishing his racket, Dalí was making one, even delivering a lecture in a bronze deep-sea diving suit (he had to be rescued from suffocation – in true Surrealist fashion – by a poet wielding a billiard cue).

-Much of the art on show – currently display in our exhibition Surreal Encounters – has since permeated our collective consciousness, influencing artists from across the creative spectrum.
+Much of the art on show – some of which was on display in our exhibition Surreal Encounters – has since permeated our collective consciousness, influencing artists from across the creative spectrum.
 One artist whose work emanates surrealist influence is distinguished Scottish photographer Murdo Macleod, who immortalised the Murray brothers seven years ago for the Observer’s monthly sports magazine.

 MacLeod rejects the notion that his idiosyncratic output is consciously influenced by Surrealism – “I do not think about things being surreal or not, I just do what comes into my head”, he tells us.
 “I remember when I was 16 attending an interview applying to a college – the interviewer exclaimed surprise when he turned to a picture of a severed sheep’s head hanging on nails beside some football boots on a rafter.
 To me the picture was mundane…”